Greece Digital Nomad Visa Guide (2024)

 As a result, Thessalonians are hospitable and open towards foreigners.
 You can notice that whenever you go out and visit some of the many local restaurants, bars, and clubs.

-The main problem with Thessaloniki is its public transport because there is only one type of transportation for now — buses.
-However, we hope the metro will be finished within the stipulated deadline by the end of 2023.
+The main problem with Thessaloniki is its public transport because there are only buses currently.
+However, we hope the metro will be finished within the stipulated deadline by the end of 2024.

 All things considered, Thessaloniki might be the best destination for digital nomads in Greece.